Wilmington Personal Injury Attorneys

 Sunday – 8:00 AM – 11:00 PM

-Wilmington is the eighth most populous city in North Carolina with over 120,000 residents.
+Wilmington is the eighth-most populous city in North Carolina with over 120,000 residents.
 The city is bordered by some very busy highways such as I-140, I-40, and US highways 74, 17, 117 and 421, which contribute to auto accidents in the area.
-The Wilmington highways are especially busy and dangerous from Memorial Day through Labor Day when thousands visit Wrightsville Beach, Carolina Beach and Kure Beach.
-16 people were killed in fatal motor vehicle accidents in Wilmington in 2019 according to NCDOT crash data.
+The highways in this area are especially busy and dangerous from Memorial Day through Labor Day when thousands visit Wrightsville Beach, Carolina Beach and Kure Beach.
+16 people were killed in fatal motor vehicle accidents in one recent year, according to NCDOT crash data.

-Since 1985, Riddle & Brantley personal injury attorneys have been serving victims of negligence in Wilmington and throughout North Carolina.
+Since 1985, Riddle & Brantley have been serving victims of negligence throughout North Carolina.
 We know the applicable state and federal laws and will work endlessly and tirelessly to get you the compensation you need and deserve.
 When you’ve been injured in an accident due to someone else’s negligence, justice counts.
-If another person or company is responsible for your injury, you may be entitled to compensation, and a Wilmington personal injury lawyer at Riddle & Brantley would love to review your case in a free consultation.
+If another person or company is responsible for your injury, you may be entitled to compensation, and a lawyer at Riddle & Brantley would love to review your case in a free consultation.

 - Car accidents

 - Truck and tractor-trailer accidents